Javascript is not enabled.

 • Find out more about how we’re fighting for you every day in Congress and across the country.

-AARP urged House lawmakers to advance the sweeping legislation, emphasizing the real need for it among older Americans.
+Earlier this year, AARP urged House lawmakers to advance the historic legislation, emphasizing the need among older Americans.

-“Rising housing costs and constrained supply are putting increasing pressure on older adults,” wrote Bill Sweeney, AARP’s senior vice president of government affairs, in a May 19 letter to the House.
-The package is an “important first step" towards addressing the issues, he wrote, adding that it “represents the strongest bipartisan housing legislation considered this year.”
+“Rising housing costs and constrained supply are putting increasing pressure on older adults,” wrote Bill Sweeney, AARP’s senior vice president of government affairs, in a May 19 letter.
+The package “represents the strongest bipartisan housing legislation considered this year.”

-• Updating and streamlining federal rural housing programs to make financing applications and approvals less burdensome
+• Update and streamline federal rural housing programs to make financing applications and approvals less burdensome

-• Creating modern guidance for state and local rules that support a diverse range of affordable housing and reform exclusionary land-use policies
+• Create modern guidance for state and local rules that support a diverse range of affordable housing

-• Loans and grants for low-income homeowners to address home repair needs
+• Establish loans and grants for low-income homeowners to address home repair needs

-AARP “especially appreciates the continued emphasis on preserving existing homes, supporting aging in place for older adults, and enhancing rural housing financing options to promote the development of accessory dwelling units (ADUs) in rural communities,” Sweeney wrote of the House bill.
+AARP “especially appreciates the continued emphasis on preserving existing homes, supporting aging in place for older adults, and enhancing rural housing financing options to promote the development of accessory dwelling units (ADUs) in rural communities,” Sweeney wrote about the House version of the bill.

 Housing options needed for older adults

-And finding a new home isn’t easy: There are only 35 affordable rental homes available for every 100 extremely low-income renter households, according to the National Low Income Housing Coalition.
+And finding a new home isn’t easy: Only 35 affordable rental homes are available for every 100 extremely low-income renter households, according to the National Low Income Housing Coalition.

 At the same time, people 50 and older are the fastest-growing population experiencing homelessness in the country, many for the first time.